GoHorse GFX

 For a quick feedback you may check my article explaining the Agile Framework first.

-is about taking care of the
+The Agile Framework is about taking care of the

-and dealing with changes as they come
+team and dealing with changes as they come:

-Giving and receiving honest and clear Feedback
+Giving and receiving honest and clear Feedback is a must in

 order to grow and mature.